 Typical brain tumor headaches are "tension-like," aching in nature, and can occur intermittently with a gradual onset and resolution over a few hours.
 The headache can also be throbbing, resembling common migraine.
 There have been reports in the literature of patients whose brain tumors presented with classical migraine-like headache with aura which progressively worsened over a few months.
 Tumors can also obstruct cerebrospinal fluid flow which can cause headaches.
-These events can even be accompanied by loss of consciousness or loss of muscle tone.

 In a patient with a normal neurological exam and no other complaints, the sole symptom of headache is rarely related to a brain tumor.
 Certain specific features of headache have been identified as "red flags," which may suggest the presence of a structural abnormality (lesion), such as a brain tumor.

 These red flags may include: a change in previous headache pattern; headache unresponsive to therapy; any new motor (weakness), sensory, or visual symptoms or signs; a change in memory, personality, or thinking; prolonged/repetitious vomiting; or a headache getting worse when bending over, coughing, sneezing, or Valsalva maneuver (straining, grunting).
 These symptoms can frequently occur in benign headaches as well.